spex-xray/spex-help/source/reference/commands/plot.rst

 | ``plot de cps filename.ps`` : Open a colour postscript graphics device
   and write the output file to filename.ps
 | ``plot ion new 26 25 0.1`` : Plot the positions of the K-shell atomic transitions
   for Fe XXV with a redshift of 0.1 on the current device
 | ``plot ion del`` : Delete the last ion from the plot
 | ``plot com 1`` : Plot separately all additive components from sector 1.
 This command
 should be immediately followed by a ``calc`` and a ``plot`` command to execute.
 | ``plot com 0`` : Remove the component plot.
-| ``plot`` : Redraw the plot on all frames and devices
+| ``plot`` : Redraw the plot on all frames and devices.
 | ``plot close 2`` : Close device number 2, which is the postscript
   device in this case